 Pierre is a transition trainer and facilitator that one day started asking why we have to use the majority and minority to decide.
 He got in touch with sociocracy, falling in love quite immediately.

-Thanks to all the training he could access trough internet and with SoFA support, he started to give Intro workshops on Sociocracy and to support who want to implement it.
-In his dreams, there is a network of Italian Sociocracy expert, trainers, facilitators, in connection with the wider international network, that use Sociocracy in synergy with other tools to support the change “we the people” want to bring in the world.
+Thanks to all the training he could access through internet and with SoFA support, he started to give Intro workshops on Sociocracy and to support people who want to implement it.
+In his dreams, there is a network of Italian Sociocracy experts, trainers, facilitators, in connection with the wider international network, that use Sociocracy in synergy with other tools to support the change “we the people” want to bring in the world.

 Karen Peitzmeier joined the Peace Corps Coverdell Fellows team in June of 2005 as Internal Coordinator and the Illinois Cooperative Development Center in 2016.
 She has an MA in Leisure Studies from Oklahoma State University and a BS in Recreation and Park Administration from Western Illinois University.